 The Asymmetric Battle and How Covert Defenses Can Help

-These characteristics make NDR a fantastic mechanism for detecting and investigating the kinds of behaviors that attackers do after they get that one moment of success they need to bypass perimeter-focused defenses.
+These characteristics make NDR a fantastic mechanism for detecting and investigating the kinds of behaviors that attackers do after they bypass perimeter-focused defenses.

 What Makes Some MITRE ATT&CK TTPs Network-Centric?

 Each MITRE ATT&CK tactic listing includes a list of data sources that are useful for determining the best way to detect and investigate that particular tactic.
-Looking for TTPs that list network protocol analysis, SSL/TLS inspection, network device logs, and packet capture is a good way to identify which TTPs are better to detect and investigate using network traffic.
+Looking for TTPs that list network traffic content, network traffic flow, or network connection creation is a good way to identify which TTPs are better to detect and investigate using network traffic.
 Examples include: